-For all donations in progress, call the Rocky Mountain Lions Eye Bank at 800-444-7479, option #1.
-For all other inquiries, call the Public & Professional Relations Department.
-In Colorado, 800-444-7479, choose option #3.
-In Wyoming, call 800-336-6192.
+For donations in progress, call the Rocky Mountain Lions Eye Bank at 800-444-7479, option #1.
+For all other inquiries, email the Community & Professional Relations department.

-No. While we do work very closely with Donor Alliance, the Rocky Mountain Lions Eye Bank is a separate, community-based, nonprofit organization.
+No. While we do work very closely with Donor Alliance, the Rocky Mountain Lions Eye Bank is a separate, nonprofit organization.

 Possibly.
 The first step is to call RMLEB and speak with a donation coordinator.
 Please call 800-444-7479.
 This will help us determine if the decedent is medically eligible to donate.
 Finally, we must work within some time constraints.
 Generally speaking, the eye recovery must be completed within 12 hours from the time of death.

-The families of eye donors are, in fact, informed that the decision to donate eye tissues for transplantation should not affect their ability to have a viewing or an open casket.
-In most cases, there are no outward changes to the eyes; and our technicians will inform you when there may be complications.
+We tell the families of eye donors that donating eye tissues should not affect their ability to have a viewing or an open casket because, in most cases, there are no outward changes to the eyes.
+Our technicians will inform you when there may be complications.

-RMLEB makes every effort to make your jobs easier, and the use of eye caps is standard in all recoveries.
+We make every effort to make your jobs easier, and the use of eye caps is standard in all recoveries.

 If the decedent is a potential donor, the Donor Information Line will check to see if the decedent already made the decision to donate through the Colorado or Wyoming Donor Registries.
-If not, then the family is given the option to donate by specially trained health care workers at the hospital.
+If not, then the family is given the option to donate by specially-trained healthcare workers at the hospital.

 No. State laws put the donation above the rights of all others and require the donation to be complete prior to embalming or release of the body.
 RMLEB makes every effort to complete the recovery while the body is at the hospital.
 When this is not possible, or when delays are expected, RMLEB makes every effort to communicate and work with all of those involved, including the hospital, coroner, and funeral home.

 No. Work to restore the eyes following a recovery of donated eye tissues should be minimal.
 Detailed recommendations on the restoration and embalming of eye donors can be found here.

-Because state laws govern the donation process, cooperating with one another also ensures that we are both working within the law's requirements.
+Because state laws govern the donation process, cooperating with one another also ensures we are both working within the law's requirements.